-Mode of Outreach Target of Outreach Summary of Response / Attendance Summary of Comments Received Summary of Comments Not Accepted and Reasons URL (If applicable) 13.
-Substantial Amendment No. 2 - Public Hearing Minorities Persons with disabilities Non-targeted/broad community Residents of Public and Assisted Housing Agencies/Organizations The Substantial Amendment No. 2 Public Hearing was held on Tuesday, April 2, 2024 at 5:00 P.M.
-Meeting minutes can be found in the appendix section of this Annual Action Plan - Substantial Amendment No. 2.
-None.
-Not applicable.
+Mode of Outreach Target of Outreach Summary of Response / Attendance Summary of Comments Received Summary of Comments Not Accepted and Reasons URL (If applicable) No. 1 - Public Hearing Persons with disabilities Non-targeted/broad community Residents of Public and Assisted Housing Agencies/Organizations Tuesday, April 2, 2024 at 5:00 P.M. be found in the appendix section of this Annual Action Plan - Substantial Amendment No. 1.